Mrcarrot1/sudo-doas/README.md

-Note that using this script is considered a very bad idea™.
+Note that using this script is considered a Very Bad Idea™.